terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 ---

-The goal of [this project](https://github.com/terryblue99/my-watch-collection-v-001) is to expand upon my [previous Rails Project](https://github.com/terryblue99/my-watch-collection-v-000) by adding dynamic features, using jQuery and a JSON API to append data to existing pages without a page refresh, and without using remote: true.
+The goal of [this project](https://github.com/terryblue99/my-watch-collection-v-001) is to expand upon my [previous Rails Project](https://github.com/terryblue99/my-watch-collection-v-000) by adding dynamic features, using jQuery and a JSON API to append data to existing pages without a page refresh.

 **REQUIREMENTS**
 1. Use jQuery for implementing new requirements